seidefrank/JSONexpr/README.md

 For example, `(x = 42, y = 13, x + y)` is a valid JavaScript expression that defines variables `x` and `y`, assigns values to them, and then evaluates to `x + y`, all in one go.
 The value of this expression is i`55`.

+The JavaScript is interpreted using the node.js interpreter, which you must have installed on your system.